bharath-785/Digital-Forensic/Lab01-Live-System-Analysis/README.md

 5. Verified malware classification through VirusTotal (60/67 vendors flagged it)
 6. Researched community reports linking the file to Trojan‑based behavior

-🚨 Findings
+🚨 Findings:

   1. The executable exhibited malicious characteristics consistent with Trojan malware.
   2. Multiple antivirus engines classified the file as Backdoor, Trojan, or File Infector.
   3. The system attempted to communicate with known malicious IP addresses, including those associated with suspicious activity reports.
   4. Wireshark revealed repeated spurious retransmissions, suggesting abnormal or blocked communication attempts.
   5. The behavior aligned with malware attempting to establish remote access or command‑and‑control communication.

-📘 What I Learned
+📘 What I Learned:

   1. How to perform live forensic analysis without shutting down the system
   2. How to use Wireshark to interpret TCP behavior and retransmission patterns